-I guess I must have always been a writer because apparently this kind of honesty comes off as offensive or arrogant to most.
-Writers have a reputation for being cunts because many of them refuse to put up with shit for the sake of avoiding discomfort.
+Apparently this kind of honesty comes off as offensive or arrogant to most.
+Writers have a reputation for being cunts, due to the fact that many of them refuse to put up with shit for the sake of avoiding discomfort.
 Is it fair to label someone in a negative way because they won’t tiptoe around issues that others are too weak or lazy to overcome?
 Far from it.
 And personally, I just don’t have the time or inclination to put up with other people’s avoidable bullshit.
 Thanks me, for valuing myself enough to put me first.
 Tied for first at any rate.
 How else will I ever become someone worthy of doing great things in this life?

-And then there are those that, for some mysterious reason, a person is just supposed to love and suffer no matter what.
+And then there are those that, for some mysterious reason, we're expected to love and suffer, no matter what.
 Like family or old friends.
 Why?
-If I don’t like somebody or the things they do make my life worse, where is the contract stating that I’m obligated to stick around.
+If I don’t like somebody, or the things they do to make my life worse, where's the contract stating that I’m obligated to stick around?
 Nowhere, NO...WHEH, that’s where.
 Maybe my moral compass is broken.
 Praise be to whoever made it that way.
 I lucked out.

-I owe it myself, and those people in my life worth knowing, not to hang around watching idiots repeatedly create their own suffering and then reach out for a hand up as their ship goes down.
-I will throw a lifeline once or twice in extreme circumstances, and then you’re on your own.
-Say hi to Davey Jones for me.
+I owe it myself, and those people in my life worth knowing, to avoid hanging around watching idiots repeatedly create their own suffering.
+And I'll certainly go to lengths to avoid watching other people’s ships repeatedly go down.
+Catastrophes they often use as excuses to garner perpetual attention, and assistance.
+From themselves.
+How many hands up will you extend to pull others from self-induced debacles?
+I will throw a lifeline once or twice, in extreme circumstances, and then you’re on your own.
+Say "Hi" to Davey Jones for me.